-Why does my potential employer use social media screening?
+Why does my potential employer use digital screening?

 In-house screenings may not be fully compliant.
 While hiring managers may have the best intentions, performing an informal social media screening “in-house” is no longer considered a best practice.
 A company could be putting itself at risk by casually “googling” its employees by looking up their social media handles.
-Third-party social media screening is in most cases more efficient and accurate than in-house screening while protecting you and your potential employer all at once.
+Third-party digital screening is in most cases more efficient, thorough, and accurate than in-house screening.
+Plus, they protect both you and your potential employer from implicit bias.

-What kind of information can’t go on social media screening reports?
+What kind of information can’t go on digital screening reports?